gnif/LookingGlass/doc/usage.rst

 Changes in the Settings tab are not persistent, and will change back to their default values when the client is restarted.

-EGL Filters tab
+EGL filters tab
 ^^^^^^^^^^^^^^^

 The EGL Filters tab contains options for toggling, configuring, and ordering post-processing filters.
 Each filter can be expanded to open its settings.
 Filters can also be re-ordered by dragging them up or down.
 Filters are applied from top to bottom, keep this in mind when ordering them, e.g applying CAS before FSR might have different results than the reverse.
 Users are encouraged to experiment with the order and parameters to achieve optimal results.
 The currently available filters include:

 -  Downscaler: Filter for downscaling the host resolution.
 Can be used to undo poor upscaling on the VM to better utilize AMD FSR (see below).
 The filter has a pixel-size setting that is used to set the effective downscaling ratio, and a configurable interpolation algorithm.